jiawlu/OSM2GMNS/docs/source/_build/html/_sources/quick-start.rst.txt

     Download osm data from Geofabrik

-- BBBike
+3) BBBike

 If your target area is neither an administrative region nor a rectangle, `BBBike`_ may be a good choice.
-`BBBike`_ enables you to select your own region using a polygon. `BBBike`_ supports numerous file formats to output and store network data.
-Users can select a propoer one according to their requirements.
+`BBBike`_ enables you to select your region using a polygon. `BBBike`_ supports numerous file formats to output and store network data.
+Users can select a proper one according to their requirements.

 .. figure:: _images/bbbike.png
     :name: bbbike_pic